mikessh/migmap/README.md

-in.frame         | *true* if receptor has no frameshifts no.stop          | *true* if receptor contains no stop codons complete         | *true* if CDR3 region is fully defined (both V and J conserved residues are present)
+in.frame         | *true* if receptor has no frameshifts no.stop          | *true* if receptor contains no stop codons complete         | *true* if CDR3 region is fully defined (both V and J conserved residues are present) canonical        | *true* if CDR3 region starts with C residue and ends with F/W residue

 ## Installation